troyt-42/DAVE2-Test-Importer/README.md

 #Dave2 UI Prototype
-  This project is designated to validate the technology stacks for DAVE2 front-side team at GFSA.
+  This project is designated to validate the technology stacks for DAVE2 front-end team at GFSA.
 ## Installation

 * Requirement: